Note: This article was originally posted in 2017 but has been updated with more current information.

 - The full cost of any whole-home improvements you’ve made

-- Any casualty losses you’ve sustained related to your home (like flood damage)
+- Any casualty losses (like flood damage) you’ve sustained related to your home that decreased its value

-The first number you need to come up with is the adjusted basis of your home.
+First, you need to calculate is the adjusted basis of your home.
 Here’s how to get that:

 Adjusted basis = purchase price of home – land value + improvements – casualty losses